 Which is the best version of Ys IX for graphics

-The PC version followed by the PS4 version played via backward compatibility on a PS5 are the best looking versions of Ys IX.
-The Ys IX PC release compared to the PS4 Pro and PS4 versions of the game reminds me of the difference between Trails of Cold Steel when I first tried it on PC after playing it on PS Vita and seeing how it ran on PS3.
+The PC version followed by the PS5 version are the best looking versions of Ys IX.
+The Ys IX PC release compared to the PS4 versions of the game still reminds me of the difference between Trails of Cold Steel when I first tried it on PC after playing it on PS Vita and seeing how it ran on PS3.
+Sadly, the PS5 version doesn’t look massively better than the PS4 version when played via backward compatibility.

-Ys IX: Monstrum Nox is now available on PS4, Nintendo Switch, and PC platforms.
-Stay tuned for my full reviews of the PC and Nintendo Switch versions.
-Read my Ys IX PS4 review here.
+Ys IX: Monstrum Nox is now available on PS5, PS4, Nintendo Switch, and PC platforms including Steam.
+Read my PS4 review here, Switch review here, and PC review here.